Tucson Toros: Tucson Sidewinders (1998–2008)

-The team was very successful as a supplier of major league-quality players to the Arizona Diamondbacks.
+The team was successful as a supplier of major league baseball level players to the Arizona Diamondbacks.
 Many individual Sidewinders performed admirably in mid-season call-ups, sometimes returning to the major league club time and again as needed.
 This earned the Sidewinders the nickname "Baby 'Backs" in 2003.

 The team finished the 2006 regular season 91–53, the best in AAA baseball for 2006 and a new franchise record.
 Team manager Chip Hale was named PCL Manager of the Year.
 After defeating the Salt Lake Bees 3–1 in a best-of-five PCL Pacific Conference Championships series, the Sidewinders won the Pacific Coast League Championship Series in three straight games versus the Round Rock Express.
 They then defeated the International League champion, the Toledo Mud Hens, 5–2 in the Bricktown Showdown for the Triple-A baseball championship at AT&T Bricktown Ballpark in Oklahoma City.
 Despite this feat, the Sidewinders still suffered from dwindling fan attendance and a general lack of interest from the Tucson market.
 After the 2006 season, the Sidewinders renewed their player development contract with the Diamondbacks for another two years.
 Chip Hale was promoted to the Diamondbacks coaching staff as their new third base coach.

 Bill Plummer, the former manager of the Diamondbacks' former Double-A affiliate, the Tennessee Smokies, took over as skipper for the Sidewinders in 2007.
 Randy Johnson pitched the home opener as part of a brief rehab stint with the Sidewinders, and picked up a win for the team in his second outing on April 20.
 Hampered by low attendance and concerns over the location and playing field maintenance at Tucson Electric Park, Tucson Baseball LLC would sell the Tucson Sidewinders to SK Baseball LLC for $15 million in June 2007.
 The sale was completed on September 12, 2007.
 Tucson would finish the 2007 season with a 75–67 record, the second most wins in Sidewinders history.

 The Sidewinders had a win–loss record of 60–82 in 2008, their final season in Tucson, finishing in fourth (last) place in Pacific South division of the PCL.
 SK Baseball relocated the team to Reno, Nevada for the 2009 season, where they became the Reno Aces.